SarthakNarayan/conventional-commits/Readme.md

 - Use imperative mood for the description:
   - The imperative mood is a grammatical mood that forms a command, or request.
-  - For example instead of "Added feature to add todos" use "Add feature to add todos".
+  - For example instead of "Added feature to add todos" use "add feature to add todos".
+  - Use smallcase for the summary.

 ### Different types in conventional commits